Updated on

 One could, if one were so inclined, go a step further and completely Romanicize Latinizable names (including the names of places) by doing the following:

 However one renders names, they can all come in three forms: short, familiar diminutive, and affectionate diminutive.
-The first is produced by simple truncation, when possible; the second by adding -i to a short form; the third by adding -uci- to any form:
+The first is produced by simple truncation, when possible; the second by adding -i to a short form or -et- to a long form; the third by adding -uci- to any form:

 Vil Will